Presented by Word of Warning, STUN + Z-arts

 What people have said about Emergency

-Emergency 2017 is mainly aimed at adults: some work may not be suitable for under 18s and will be clearly signposted — details here from 19 Sep.
-It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
-We apologise but some work may not be wheelchair accessible.
+Emergency 2015 is primarily an adult-focussed event, some works will not be suitable for younger viewers (i.e. under 18s).
+From 12noon experience durational and limited capacity work; from 4pm onwards see a short series of short performances.
+It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
+We apologise but some of the work is not wheelchair accessible.
 For specific age and access information please email email@example.com or call 0161 232 6086.